swiftly-solution/documentation/docgen/output/events/gameevents/ondroneaboveroof.md

 ---

 # OnDroneAboveRoof
-This event is triggered when drone_above_roof is triggered
+This event is triggered when drone_above_roof is triggered.
 ::: tabs
 @tab Lua
 ```lua